For more information about National Park Service air resources, please visit http://www.nature.nps.gov/air/.

 - Results from the 2012 Pilot Study: Summary (pdf, 437 KB) and Data (xls, 477 KB)

-- Sampling Guide for Dragonfly Larvae and Water Samples from National Parks for Mercury Analysis (pdf, 4.13 MB)
+- 2016 Sampling Guide for Dragonfly Larvae, Water, and Sediment Samples from National Parks for Mercury Analysis (pdf, 2.76 MB)

 This project began as part of Acadia Learning, a collaboration with the Schoodic Institute at Acadia National Park, the University of Maine, and Maine Sea Grant.
 The project was funded in large part by the NOAA B–WET (Bay Watershed Education and Training) Program and the University of Maine through Faculty Research Funds and High End Instrumentation Research.
 Key personnel who are contributing include: